cdrobey/vm-template/README.md

 ## Building an Ubuntu VM Template
 The script vm-dehydrate-ubuntu.sh removes all system generated files and deletes system network devices from an Ubuntu 18.04 Installation.

 If you are using this to build a golden image for vsphere 6.5 a VMware KB exists that must be followed to properly customize the image.
+Cloud Init conflicts with Open VM Tools and you need to remove Cloud Init.

 https://kb.vmware.com/s/article/54986